und3fined/FFXIVM-en-patch/README.md

 1. Select the decrypted IPA in your sideload tool.
 2. Inject to deb file download from releases page.
 3. Sideload the app to your device.

+### LICENSE

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/und3fined/FFXIVM-en-patch/blob/main/LICENSE) file for details.